 If you receive a bill that’s not correct or you believe your insurance company should have covered, you can take immediate steps to have the bill corrected.

 Contact the hospital or provider as soon as you can after receiving the bill.
 If you can point out errors or correct out of date information, they may be able to resolve the issue within a few days and cancel the incorrect bill.

 If your provider can't help, contact your insurance company directly.
 They may be able to contact the hospital on your behalf to resolve any errors or give you the information you need to provide the hospital to have them fixed.

-If you are ultimately are responsible for payment, you will need to take some kind of payment action.
+If you are ultimately responsible for payment, you will need to take some kind of payment action.
 Taking care of the medical bill is the best way to keep it from being added to your credit report—even if you can't pay it.

 Medical Bills You Didn't Know About